mapbox/mapbox-gl-native/.github/ISSUE_TEMPLATE/darwin.md

 ---
-name: iOS
+name: iOS or macOS
-about: Mapbox Maps SDK for iOS
+about: Mapbox Maps SDK for iOS or macOS

 ---
 <!--
-Hello and thanks for contributing to the Mapbox Maps SDK for iOS!
+Hello and thanks for contributing to the Mapbox Maps SDKs for iOS and macOS!
 To help us diagnose your problem quickly, please:

  - Include a minimal demonstration of the bug, including code, logs, and screenshots.
  - Ensure you can reproduce the bug using the latest release.